myselfshravan/wiz-hack/README.md

 _follow me on [linkedin](https://linkedin.com/in/shravanrevanna) for more questionable automation projects_

-p.s. - yes i know there are existing libraries for this. building it from scratch was the point >
+p.s. - yes i know there might be existing libraries for this. building it from scratch was the point >>